annibale-x/Easymage/README.md

 Help us harden the orchestration logic by reporting any anomaly you encounter.

-If you encounter bugs or have feature requests, please open an issue on the [GitHub Repository](https://github.com/annibale-x/Easymage) or contact the author through the Open WebUI community portal.
+If you encounter bugs or have feature requests, please open an issue on the [GitHub Repository](https://github.com/annibale-x/Easymage) or contact the author through the Open WebUI community portal./).